 The second stage is the Ripe yellow plantains which are also known as the Platanos Maduros.
 At this stage, the plantains are lower in starch, and they become sweet because the starch in them has been converted to sugar.
 At this stage, the plantain can be used to make the sweet fried plantains.

 Finally, we also have the black plantains which are aged or over-ripe plantains.
 At this stage, the Plantains are at their sweetest, and because they are aged, they become soft and are slightly mushy to touch.

-This over-ripe plantain is not suitable for boiling or steaming, though you can fry them but personally, I don’t like to use this for frying because it tends to absorb more oil at this stage.
-If you really want to fry them, I will advise you use a very tiny amount of Oil or butter to shallow fry them until they are slightly browned and caramelized on both sides.
+This over-ripe plantain is not suitable for boiling or steaming, though you can fry them however, I personally don’t like to use this for frying because it tends to absorb more oil at this stage.
+If you really want to fry them at this stage, I will advise you to use a very tiny amount of oil or butter to shallow fry them until they are slightly browned and caramelized on both sides.

 The History Plantains

 Not so much is known about the history of plantains.
 However, from the little resource available, it was gathered that Plantain could be traced to as early as 500 B.c it is known to have originated in the islands of Southeast Asia (Malasia and the New Indonesia).
 However, it is said to have been introduced to Madagascar through trading by Asian and Arab merchants during the sub-Saharan trade boom.

 Plantains arrived in Africa during the first millennium AD.
 It is believed to have been brought by Malaysian people that settled in Madagascar at the time, the Arabs or Indians who traded and settled on Africa’s East Coast.
 It is now one of the most common food in Africa.